 Added Allyson Knox, Senior Director of Education Policy and Programs at Microsoft: “When we hear the statistics about the opportunity gap and the skills gap, the gaps and the divide just seem so wide … ‘How do we even get started on this?’
 We believe in [UA’s] mission, because they are getting started.
 They’re right on the ground, they’re with the youth, they’re creating these relationships, they’re making this difference.”

 With more than 7 million open jobs – but 4.5 million young people lacking the skills and experience needed to connect to work or education, even when 75 percent have a high school diploma – the skills gap is an ongoing issue for US employers.
 80% of employers report that they’re struggling to find better soft skills among job candidates and it’s limiting productivity, while the cost of long-term job vacancies is an average of $800,000 per year – per company.
 And with soft-skills-intensive jobs projected to grow at 2.5 times the rate of jobs in other occupations, this gap will only continue to widen.

-“These kinds of skills are not traditionally taught in our high school curriculum,” said Fatim Bagayoko, an alumna of Urban Alliance’s inaugural class of interns in Montgomery County.
+“These kinds of skills are not traditionally taught in our high school curriculum,” said Fatim Bagayoko, an alumna of Urban Alliance’s inaugural class of paid high school internships in Montgomery County.
 “Urban Alliance helps fill that void.”